SS Manitoulin

 SS Manitoulin was a Great Lakes passenger steamship.
 She was built in 1889 as Modjeska, and renamed Manitoulin in 1927 after a major refit.
 She was laid up in 1949 and scrapped in 1953.

 Building

 Napier, Shanks and Bell built Modjeska in Yoker, Glasgow, Scotland, launching her on 13 April 1889.
 Her registered length was 178.0 ft, her beam was 31.1 ft and her depth was 12.3 ft.
 She was a twin-screw steamship, and each of her screws was driven by a triple-expansion steam engine built by Dunsmuir and Jackson Ltd. of Govan.
 Between them her twin engines were rated at 166 NHP.

 Modjeska

 Modjeska was an excursion steamer on Lake Ontario.
 Her first owner was the Hamilton Steamboat Co Ltd, which registered her in Hamilton, Ontario.
 Her United Kingdom official number was 96058.
 Her ownership passed to the Niagara Steam Navigation Co Ltd in 1911 and Canada Steamship Lines Ltd in 1915.

+On June 13, 1903, the Modjeska was involved in an early Canadian demonstration of ship-to-shore wireless transmission.
+While the ship was about 20 miles offshore, members of the American De Forest Wireless Co. exchanged messages with company engineers, scientists and dignitaries on shore in Toronto.